neema2/legendql/README.md

 Place the downloaded jar in the root directory of this project.

 You should now be able to run tests that rely on the repl.

+## Legend Execution Server
+You can download the http server jar of the legend execution server [here](https://repo1.maven.org/maven2/org/finos/legend/engine/legend-engine-server-http-server/4.78.3/legend-engine-server-http-server-4.78.3-shaded.jar)

+From the root directory of this project, you can run the execution server by executing: `java -jar test/executionserver/legend-engine-server-http-server-4.78.3-shaded.jar server test/executionserver/userTestConfig.json`

+Place the downloaded jar in test/executionserver

+You should now be able to run tests that rely on the execution server